Quantum Scrambling and State Dependence of the Butterfly Velocity: Proof of the bound

-\Appendix{Proof of the bound} In this section we give a proof of the bounds stated in the main text.
+In this section we give a proof of the bounds stated in the main text.
 To avoid clutter of notations, all quantities in this section may depend on lattice geometry, Hamiltonian $H$ (\ref{eq:H}) and charges $C^i$ (\ref{eq:C}) implicitly.